-This site provides guidance on SBS Implementation of RII's Research Restart Plan, which facilitates phased restarting or commencing of research that has been paused in light of the COVID19 pandemic.
-To minimize mass emails, this site will be the primary means of communicating research restart guidance and policies within SBS.
-Further content including FAQs will be coming soon.
-Please check frequently for updates (last updated July 2, 2020).
+This site provides guidance on SBS Implementation of RII's Research Restart Plan, which facilitates phased restarting or commencing of research that was paused in light of the COVID19 pandemic.

 SBS implementation is led by SBS Associate Dean for Research (ADR) Jane Zavisca.

 Both university and external conditions related to the pandemic are changing rapidly.
 Many UA policies and guidance relevant to research restart are subject to change (e.g. PPE and hygiene training, protocols, and provisioning; field research guidance; travel restrictions and authorizations; campus research facility reopening schedules such as labs, libraries, and museums).

 - The University of Arizona entered Stage 5 of the Research Restart Plan on May 24, 2021.

 - RII research restart checklists are no longer required (as of May 24).
 The SBS checklist supplementary form is also no longer required.